 The Chinese government, concerned with its territorial integrity, and uncertain economic outlook, may be tempted to use Han ethno-nationalism as one of their pillars of state policy.
 If that happens, the tensions will inevitably rise, and the outer regions of China will become increasingly volatile.
 Alternatively, Han ethno-nationalism may arise, not manufactured by the government, but because of the economic and social situation of the people, who look for political narrative.

-Whether it is a ethno-nationalism of the minorities, or a Han ethno-nationalism, this kind of nationalism may pause a problem for the Chinese government of the future.
+Whether it is a ethno-nationalism of the minorities, or a Han ethno-nationalism, this kind of nationalism may pose a problem for the Chinese government of the future.